 US new-home sales hit June slump

-WASHINGTON (AP) — Fewer Americans bought new homes in June, a possible sign that the real estate market might not be as hot as it appeared at the start of summer.
+WASHINGTON (AP) — Fewer Americans bought new homes in June, a possible sign that the real estate market is cooling down after months of hot sales.

-The Commerce Department said Friday that new-home sales slumped 6.8 percent last month to a seasonally adjusted annual rate of 482,000.
+The Commerce Department says new-home sales slumped 6.8 percent last month to a seasonally adjusted annual rate of 482,000.
 The report also revised May sales down to a rate of 517,000 from 546,000.

 New-home purchases are volatile on a monthly basis, although sales through the first half of 2015 are 21.2 percent higher than in 2014.
 The stronger job market and low mortgage rates spurred sales.